Why you should put your hand up!

 6 reflections from 6 years on the MENZA board (Music Education New Zealand Aotearoa)

-This article will be published in the upcoming edition of Tune Me In, MENZA's quarterly magazine. https://menza.co.nz/menza-magazine/
+This article was be published in the June edition of Tune Me In, MENZA's quarterly magazine. https://menza.co.nz/menza-magazine/

 Outside "The Spot", Hermosa Beach, California, USA.